NEW: FUKAMUSHI SENCHA YAMAKAI AND TSUYUHIKARI -20% & ALL SENCHA -10% | YOUR CODE:

 Elevation 160–200m above sea level

-Awards Frequent prize-winner of the Taiwan Oriental Beauty Competition
+Awards Regular prize winner at the Taiwan Oriental Beauty Competition since 2006

 €24.90